 - Issue of instructions to site employees aimed at reducing the risk of transmission from those third parties using sites.
-Minimise face-to-face contact - keep mobile plant windows closed, and if you must speak directly maintain at least 2m separation etc - Picking cabins may be an issue because of their enclosed nature and proximity of pickers to each other - consider rearrangement of the work to allow every other waste chute to be used, staggered on each side of the picking belt, to maintain adequate Social Distancing of 2 metres - Access and egress from cabins may also need to be considered, such as operatives entering and leaving one-by-one to avoid the need for people to pass near each other (save for in emergency situations such as a fire where the normal rules will still apply) - Glove use should be reinforced for those working in picking cabins (see section above on gloves for detail of glove use)
+Minimise face-to-face contact - keep mobile plant windows closed, and if you must speak directly maintain at least 2m separation etc - Picking cabins may be an issue because of their enclosed nature and proximity of pickers to each other consider rearrangement of the work to allow every other waste chute to be used, staggered on each side of the picking belt, to maintain adequate Social Distancing of 2 metres (see section 3 on Social Distancing).
+If fewer people are picking from a line, slowing-down conveyor speed may need to be considered - Access and egress from cabins may also need to be considered, such as operatives entering and leaving one-by-one to avoid the need for people to pass near each other (save for in emergency situations such as a fire where the normal rules will still apply) - Glove use should be reinforced for those working in picking cabins (see section above on gloves for detail of glove use)

-Some organisations have fitted, or are considering fitting, Perspex or similar screens in picking cabins/lines (see section above under change management).
+Some organisations have fitted, or are considering fitting, Perspex, or similar screens in picking cabins/lines (see section above under change management).
 Specific to picking cabins/lines, and in addition to the general design risk assessment requirements noted in the section above on change management, the following should also be considered:

-- Access to critical machinery safety provisions must not be impeded or restricted by the installation of screens.
-For example, easy access to 'pull-wire' emergency stop cords and similar - Any modification to or change of location of critical machinery safety provisions must be carefully risk assessed before being carried-out to ensure that access to such provisions and their effectiveness is not compromised.
+- Access to critical safety provisions must not be impeded or restricted by the installation of screens.
+For example, easy access to 'pull-wire' emergency stop cords - Any modification to or change of location of critical machinery safety provisions must be carefully risk assessed before being carried-out to ensure that access to such provisions and their effectiveness is not compromised.
 For example, the relocation of a pull-wire emergency stop cord to a less easily accessible position to facilitate the installation of screens, or a change in the 'run' of such cords which may compromise their effective operation - Emergency escape from the cabin/line - Potential interference with any fixed fire systems such as sprinklers (where fitted) - Ability and access to clean the screen/s (screens should be subject to the same cleaning regimes as other equipment)